Indoor mold

-Indoor mold (American English) or indoor mould (British English), also sometimes referred to as mildew, is a fungal growth that develops on wet materials in interior spaces.
+Indoor mold (American English) or indoor mould (British English), also referred to as mildew, is a fungal growth that develops on wet materials in interior spaces.
 Mold is a natural, ubiquitous part of the environment and plays an important part in nature by breaking down dead organic matter such as fallen leaves and dead trees; indoors, mold growth should be avoided as it can affect the structural integrity of buildings and pose potential health risks to susceptible individuals.
 Mold reproduces by means of tiny spores, which range in size from 1 to 40 microns.
-The spores are like seeds, but invisible to the naked eye, that float through the air and deposit on surfaces.
+The spores are like seeds—but invisible to the naked eye—that float through the air and deposit on surfaces.
 When the temperature, moisture, and available nutrient conditions are correct, the spores can form into new mold colonies where they are deposited.
 There are many types of mold, but all require moisture and a food source for growth.
 Common indoor molds include Aspergillus, Cladosporium, Penicillium, and Stachybotrys chartarum, which contribute to respiratory issues and allergic reactions in sensitive individuals.

 Health effects

 Indoor mold is generally not regarded as a dominant allergen that affects healthy individuals.
 However, mold exposure can lead to a range of health effects, with sensitivity differing from person to person.
 Indeed, the health impact of its exposure depends on factors such as duration, concentration, and type of exposure, which can influence an individual's susceptibility over time.
-Prolonged exposure and high-level of mold exposure can increase the risk of allergic reactions and respiratory diseases, such as asthma, allergic rhinitis, and hypersensitivity pneumonitis.
+Prolonged exposure and high level of mold exposure can increase the risk of allergic reactions and respiratory diseases, such as asthma, allergic rhinitis, and hypersensitivity pneumonitis.
 In fact, studies indicate that more than half of adult workers in moldy/humid buildings suffer from nasal or sinus symptoms due to mold exposure.

 While the risk of infections caused by indoor mold is generally low for healthy individuals, certain populations are more vulnerable.
 Immunocompromised people and those with chronic lung illnesses, such as obstructive lung disease, are at higher risk for mold allergies and may get serious infections in their lungs when they are exposed to mold.
 To minimize risks, individuals in these groups should avoid environments prone to mold growth, such as compost piles, cut grass, and wooded areas.